kmshelton/home_server_tools/README.md

 # Home Server Tools

-Like most nerds, I run a home server for things like personal git repos and a database of all my books.
-My current hardware is a Chromebox, and I have flashed it with SeaBIOS to enable Ubuntu.
+Like most nerds, I run a home server for things like personal git repos, a database of all my books, and a gitea instance.
+My current hardware is a Chromebox flashed with SeaBIOS to enable Ubuntu.

 This collection of utilities runs on my home server.
 The utilities:
-* generate a report of stats about my repos
+* generate a report of stats about the repos
 * generate a report of telemetry from the server itself
 * send out email with the reports

 Future work includes:
-* automatic backup of my repos
+* automatic backup of repos to Google Drive
+* diff a webpage

 ## Email Configuration